-4.1.
-Basildon and Brentwood CCG and the South Essex sub-economies
+Basildon and Brentwood CCG and the South Essex sub- economies

-BBCCG is not the sole commissioner for our main acute hospital provider - Basildon and Thurrock University Hospital.
-It is a shared provider with Thurrock CCG, this means there will be overlaps between the BBCCG part of the Integrated Plan and the Integrated Plan of Thurrock.
+BBCCG is not the sole commissioner for our main acute provider - Basildon and Thurrock University Hospital.
+It is a shared provider with Thurrock CCG, this means there will be overlaps between the BBCCG part of the Integrated Plan and the Integrated Plans of Thurrock and to some degree Southend.